virgesmith/humanleague/README.md

 - support arbitrary dimensionality* for both the marginals and the seed.
 - produce statistical data to ascertain the likelihood/degeneracy of the population (where appropriate).

-The package also contains the following utility functions:
+The package also contains the following utilities:

-- a Sobol sequence generator
+- a Sobol sequence generator (implemented as a generator class in python)
-- construct a closest integer population from a discrete univariate probability distribution.
+- a function to construct a closest integer population from a discrete univariate probability distribution.
 - an algorithm for sampling an integer population from a discrete multivariate probability distribution, constrained to the marginal sums in every dimension (see [below](#multidimensional-integerisation)).
 - 'flatten' a multidimensional population into a table: this converts a multidimensional array containing the population count for each state into a table listing individuals and their characteristics.